 Loyola students are invited to apply for a national fellowships office summer research grant.
 These grants help students engage in research, writing or artistic work in any academic area.
 The funds may be used for any defendable purpose (travel, housing, materials, etc.).
-The award is limited to members of the class of 2015, 2016, or 2017 with a GPA of 3.0 or better.
+The award is limited to members of the class of 2017, 2018, 2019 with a GPA of 3.0 or better.

 Past awards were given to support research into

 - A comparative behavioral ecology of Pig-tailed and Long-tailed Macaques at Danau Girang Field Center, Borneo

 - The effects of habitat on the germination and growth rates of Arabidopsis lyrata (a flowering plant in the Brassicaceae family)